About the group

 Funding Group - researches, applies for and secures funds.

 Our early work was helped by a donation of tools and a First Aid Kit from Aberdeenshire Council, followed by a start-up grant from Bread of Life (Torphins).
-Since then we have gone from strength to strength, securing over £8,000 to improve the community's path network (see our projects page for more information), including raising our own funds at Lumphanan Gala.
+Since then we have gone from strength to strength, securing significant funds to improve the community's path network (see our projects page for more information), including raising our own funds at Lumphanan Gala.
 Not to forget the volunteers whose energy and enthusiasm have helped to maintain our path network through work parties.
 We are grateful to all our funders and volunteers for their support.
 We are also grateful for the help of many others including landowners around Lumphanan, Aberdeenshire Voluntary Action and Aberdeenshire Council's Outdoor Access Officer.